 For instance, Uncle N, who has dementia, wakes up at four in the morning and insists on leaving the house.
 He finds it hard to explain why he wants to leave the house.
 This may sound frustrating, but learning to spot the early signs of dementia will make it easier to understand him and respond with love and compassion.

-Here are six early signs of dementia that you can keep a look out for.
+There are many types of dementia, each with their unique symptoms.
+Generally, here are six early signs of dementia that you can keep a look out for.